NightFell33/ST5188/README.md

 other open source datasets used in this project such as Goemotions are available from the web.

 apple_new.py -- file for get data from Reddit.
-Note that you may need API account to login, and I have put my own account in the file.
+Note that you may need API account to login, which can be got from https://github.com/reddit-archive/reddit/wiki/OAuth2.
-Also note that due to the time change, you will get different data if you use this and following files.
+Also note that due to the time change, you will get different data if you use this and following codes.
+This is unavoidable due to the limitations of the API.

 3.11get_new_posts.py -- file for get new data from Reddit before 3.11.